 - Government Officials-Minimum of 3 years in Ministry of Finance and Central / State Bank experience preferred.

 - Private sector employees are not eligible

-- Applicants must meet one of the English proficiency test minimum score requirements: TOEFL iBT 83, TOEFL PBT 560, TOEFL CBT 220, IELTS 6.5, TEPS 599, TOEIC 720 or higher.
+- Language Requirements: Applicants must meet one of the English proficiency test minimum score requirements: TOEFL iBT 83, TOEFL PBT 560, TOEFL CBT 220, IELTS 6.5, TEPS 599, TOEIC 720 or higher.

-- English proficiency tests should have been taken within two years from the deadline of the online application (valid test date: starting from April 18, 2015).
+- English proficiency tests should have been taken within two years from the deadline of the online application.

 - Institutional Testing Program (ITP) is not valid.